 Once the pins are published, that’s it.
 They will go live and be shown to users who are searching for whatever it is you write about, and be ranked according to the Pinterest algorithm.

 Tailwind also offers an amazing new way of creating Pinterest pins in a way that’s completely automated.
+The new platform is called Tailwind Create, and I was one of the first to try it.
 It uses AI to design pins for you so you don’t have to.
-For more info, check out the video below!
+For my review of Tailwind Create, check out my video below!

 Join a few Tailwind Communities and begin sharing